Look, any kind of self-improvement is an uphill battle.

 It just wasn’t convenient.
 It was now a 30 minute drive (on average), my new job had totally different hours, and on top of that I had a young child, I was going to school, and I was trying to start a business.

-Needless to say driving 1 hour both ways to workout wasn’t going to work with how busy I was.
+Needless to say driving 1 hour both ways to train wasn’t going to work with how busy I was.

 The Power of Making Healthy Habits Convenient